ColinChisholm/SpatialR/ReadMe.md

 Last Update: Oct.
 28, 2018

+_This was my first examination of looking at spatial data in R.  Since the creation of this information I have found many other resources._

+_One of the best resources I have found for R coding and spatial data is **[Geo-computation with R](https://bookdown.org/robinlovelace/geocompr/)** by Robin Lovelace, Jakub Nowosad, and Jannes Muenchow_.

 ## Purpose
 To create a series of R scripts starting with basic spatial data imports and analysis.
 This project is not intended to create original or new material for the R community but to be used for self training and to be provided as a resource for others.
 Additionally, my goal is not (at least to start) worry about cartography in R but to focus on data extraction and manipulation.